mindis/snowplow.github.com/_posts/2013-07-10-help-us-build-out-the-snowplow-total-cost-of-ownership-model.md

 We will then share this data back, in an anonymized form, with the community, as part of the model.

 We recognise that that is a fair few data points!
-To thank Snowplow users for their trouble in providing them (as well as building a model for you). we will *also* send each person that provides data a **free Snowplow T-shirt** in their size.
+To thank Snowplow users for their trouble in providing them (as well as building a model for you), we will *also* send each person that provides data a **free Snowplow T-shirt** in their size.

 In the rest of this post, we provide simple instructions for pulling the relevant data from Amazon.